nthndnn/laravel-countries/README.md

 # Laravel Countries 🌎
 Laravel Countries provides database migrations and syncing capabilities in order to sync continents, currencies and currencies.

-The package uses the [REST Countries](https://restcountries.com/) API to maintain an up-to-date list of countries.
+Laravel Countries package uses the [REST Countries](https://restcountries.com/) API to maintain an up-to-date list of countries.
+This is in contrast to a lot of existing libraries, which rely on data stored in the repository and often becomes out-of-date.

 ## Installation